Message from the CEO

 Changes in the External Environment

 The direction of the global economy remains unclear and unpredictable.
-Although there are expectations for a recovery, centered on the US, there is remaining uncertainty surrounding the policies of the new US administration, political issues in Europe, and trends in the Chinese economy.
+Although there are expectations for a recovery, centered on the US, there is remaining uncertainty surrounding US governmental policies, political issues in Europe, and trends in the Chinese economy.

 Also, many developed countries are experiencing depopulation, facing declining birthrates and an aging populace.
 Coupled with globalization, climate change, higher geopolitical risk around the world, the rise of anti–globalization sentiment, and issues surrounding income disparity and poverty, it is clear that major global economic and social structural changes are taking place.
 I believe we are at a major turning point.
 We cannot continue on in the same direction as before.
 We must transform our organization to enable us to weather these changes and thrive in the coming era.